-Environment Southland is obligated to provide responsible leadership for regionally significant activities.
-The Regional Leadership group of activities focuses on the opportunities in leading and partnering with all stakeholders to protect, enhance and achieve value from the region's natural resources.
+Environment Southland provides leadership for regionally significant activities.
+The Regional Leadership group of activities focuses on the opportunities in leading and partnering with others to protect, enhance and achieve value from the region's natural resources.

 Southland's greatest strength is the ability to work together as a region in response to activities that affect the entire community.